 Pigot rejoined forces with his old karting team, Juncos Racing, who had also moved up the racing ladder into the Pro Mazda Series for the 2014 championship.
 Success came immediately as he won the Cooper Tires Pro Mazda WinterFest Championship with two wins and four pole positions out of the four-race championship.
 They dominated the early part of the championship by winning the first four races in a row at the St. Petersburg Grand Prix and Barber Motorsports Park.
 Pigot went on to win two more races throughout the year and was crowned the 2014 Pro Mazda Champion.
 In addition to his Pro Mazda season he also competed in the Ultra 94 Porsche GT3 Cup Canada by Michelin with Alegra Motorsports.
 He won two races and finished 3rd in the championship.

-On June 2, it was announced that Pigot would transition to the Chevrolet-powered No. 20 Fuzzy’s Ultra Premium Vodka car for Ed Carpenter Racing.
+Following the 500, it was announced that Pigot would transition to the Chevrolet-powered No. 20 Fuzzy’s Ultra Premium Vodka car for Ed Carpenter Racing.
 Pigot competed in the remaining seven road and street course events for ECR, scoring two Top 10 finishes along the way.
-In only his second event weekend in the No. 20, his ninth-place finish at Road America was the highest of all rookies.
+In only his second event weekend in the No. 20, his 9th place finish at Road America was the highest of all rookies.
 A career-best finish of 7th came at Mid-Ohio, where he was also the top-finishing ECR car.
 He took the checkered flag in nine out of ten races his rookie year, his streak broken only at the season finale when a mechanical issue sidelined him from competition.
 Pigot worked on improving from his qualifying attempts each weekend, gaining an average of six positions in every race he finished.

 Verizon IndyCar Series Career History

-– First driver to have No. 20’s road and street course seat for a second season
+– Competed in 11 events for ECR as the first driver to have No. 20’s road and street course seat for a second season

 – Made first three starts with Rahal Letterman Lanigan Racing as part of guaranteed three-race program after winning the Indy Lights championship